0800 043 0020

 Salsa:

-• Basic steps involving forward and backward movements.
+• Basic steps involving forward and backwards movements.

 • Turns and partner work.